Kate Middleton's Code-Cracking Grandmother Helped Defeat The Nazis

 During World War II, Kate Middleton's grandmother worked in Britain's top-secret Government Code and Cipher School headquarters, collecting intercepted enemy code to for decryption.

-In the debut puzzle book from the U.K.'s Signals Intelligence and Cyber Security agency, GCHQ, Middleton wrote a touching foreword honouring her grandmother's World War II contributions, Time reports.
+In the debut puzzle book from the U.K.'s Signals Intelligence and Cyber Security agency, or GCHQ, Middleton wrote a touching foreword honoring her grandmother's World War II contributions, Time reports.

 “I have always been immensely proud of my grandmother, Valerie Glassborow, who worked at Bletchley Park during the Second World War,” she wrote.